MicrosoftDocs/SupportArticles-docs/support/browsers/ie-document-modes.md

 # Internet Explorer document modes FAQ
 This article provides answers to some of the most common questions about [document modes](https://docs.microsoft.com/openspecs/ie_standards/ms-iedoco/d3fffb13-31cc-4dd0-b38c-2b6aaabc153e) in Internet Explorer.

-## Frequently asked questions

-### Q: How does Internet Explorer determine the document mode?
+## Question: How does Internet Explorer determine the document mode?

 By default, Windows Internet Explorer 8 (IE8) uses IE8 mode, and Windows Internet Explorer 9 (IE9) uses IE9 mode, and so on.
 However, Windows Internet Explorer uses several criteria to determine which document mode to use.
 For example, if an HTML page contains a valid <!DOCTYPE> declaration (see [HTML5](https://html.spec.whatwg.org/multipage/)), Internet Explorer uses one of the standards-based document modes.
 But if there's no valid <!DOCTYPE> declaration, Internet Explorer uses Quirks mode.
 Only if there's no <!DOCTYPE> declaration does a page render in Quirks mode.